-6 The lost day is calculated based on sum of the number of days that the employee cannot attend to work due to work injuries.
+The lost day is calculated based on sum of the number of days that the employee cannot attend to work due to work injuries.
+The increase in number of lost days was mainly due to two new cases, each reported over 200 days in 2023.